 Career Hub will assist you in finding the great information and knowledge that will support your CV and cover letter building.

 In the career hub, you can get all types of aptitude tests for your practice and to further equip you.

 There is an interview simulator to enhance your confidence and put you in the light for a real interview.

 IOSH has over 48000 members representing every industry in more than 135 countries of the world.
 Being a member will connect you to a vast network of professionals who are like-minded and they can offer you professional advice.
 There are over 400 meetings, events, conferences and webinars attributed to IOSH.
 Some of the seminars are industry-specific.

 Quick access to current news and updates.

-Members benefit from Current news through IOSH publications; bi-monthly IOSH magazine and from their numerous aspiring articles.
+Members benefit from Current news through IOSH publications; bi-monthly IOSH magazine and their numerous aspiring articles.

-IOSH yearly international journal is equally a good publication that one can benefit so well from it.
-The journal is produced twice in a year and has a wide readership from the members.
+IOSH’s yearly international journal is equally a good publication that one can benefit so well from it.
+The journal is produced twice a year and has a wide readership of members.